FixTweet/FxTwitter/README.md

 ² Neither pxTwitter or vxTwitter have a public embed ledger, for privacy reasons. vxTwitter still stores all responses in a database / JSON file controlled by the owner. pxTwitter by contrast relies on Cloudflare caching of responses: there is no link store accessible to the owner.

 ³ Discord uses a custom embed container for Twitter.com to enable multi-image, which is unfortunately not available to other websites.

+⁴ On GitHub, BetterTwitFix (vxTwitter) claims to support this feature, however in my testing as of mid-July 2022, this does not seem to work.

 ---